hakdo/sjefersuper/content/post/secrets.md

 The best way to manage secrets in an application is to use a "secrets store".
 All the big cloud vendors have their own offerings, or you can install a secret store yourself.
-A popular choice is [Hashicorp Vault](https://www.vaultproject.io/) which comes both in an open-source variant and an "enterprise" version with more feature for money.
+A popular choice is [Hashicorp Vault](https://www.vaultproject.io/) which comes both in an open-source variant and an "enterprise" version with more features for money.
 The point of using a secret engine is that it should
 provide:

 - Secure cryptographic operations